MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-mysql-to-azure.md

 ### Current app

 - The MySQL database stores employee data that is used for all aspects of the company's HR department.
 A LAMP (Linux, Apache, MySQL/MariaDB, PHP/Perl/Python) app is used as the front end to handle employee HR requests.
-- Contoso has 100k employees located all over the world so uptime is very important.
+- Contoso has 100,000 employees worldwide, so uptime is very important.

 ### Proposed solution